AhmedKhan04/KEP_TESS_LightCurveModeling/README.md

 # 🌠🔭 Fourier-Based Predictive Modeling of δ Scuti Variable Stars Framework

 We assess the predictability of a large dataset of δ scuti variable stars in detail.
 Few methods currently exist that can reliably determine the stability or predict the luminosity behavior of δ scuti variable stars.
 To address this, we develop a computational framework to identify δ scuti variable stars whose luminosity behavior can be accurately modeled as superpositions of sinusoidal functions.
-These predictive models provide a foundation for identifying δ scuti variable stars suitable for use in practical applications such as autonomous deep-space navigation systems for spacecraft, which rely on such stars as navigational aid.This project provides the computational framework for modeling the light curves of **delta scuti variable stars** outlined in the study.
+These predictive models provide a foundation for identifying δ scuti variable stars suitable for use in practical applications such as autonomous deep-space navigation systems for spacecraft, which rely on such stars as navigational aid.
+This project provides the computational framework for **modeling the light curves of delta scuti variable stars** outlined in the study.

 ---